Svalorzen/AI-Toolbox/docs/ExtendingAIToolbox.md

 ### Standard MDP Models ### {#mod}

-Planning algorithms may require more than this basic interface, as they may need access to the underlying transition and reward functions of your model.
+Planning algorithms usually require a more strict interface than a generative model, as they may need access to the underlying transition and reward functions of your model.
 In that case, you will need to implement the following *additional* functions:

 ~~~{.cpp}
     double getTransitionProbability(size_t s,size_t a,size_t s1) const; // Returns the probability of transitioning from s and a to s1.